 If you would prefer to speak with an expert in person, you can book a free appointment with our valuers at one of our salerooms.
 Alternatively, if it’s easier, you can submit photographs using our online valuation form, and a member of our team will be in touch with an assessment.

-This hands-on market experience allows us to give clear, realistic advice on whether your Toby Jug is suitable for auction.
+- Offer clear, realistic advice on whether your Toby Jug is suitable for auction

 What’s the difference between a toby jug and a character jug?